dosmakcic/VehicleBackendApp/README.md

 - **Create a New Vehicle Make/Model**
-  - Click on the "Create" button to add new vehicle makes or models.
+  - Click on the "Create" button to add new vehicle makes or models. <br />
     ***Vehicle makes***
    ![image](https://github.com/user-attachments/assets/008037fa-3673-4ad2-bf50-0e8be0ba065e)